In my previous post, I shared my personal account regarding the results of my Pre-employment Medical Exam (PEME).

 By giving a particular amount, a seafarer can finish his medical exam by just sitting in the waiting area.
-Or if he has problems with his teeth, a few hundreds of pesos could solve it.
+Or if he has problems with his teeth, a few hundred pesos could solve it.
 That is only a fraction of our salary so why not.

-No need for worries.
+No need to worry.
 This saves time after all and the end result would still be the same- we pass our medical exam and we can work on board.
 Besides, the clinic “gave” us this disease so they could milk us, right?

 Consider this, not all seafarers like or want to do this kind of deal.
 And not all doctors even think of extorting money from us.
-But by doing under the table transactions, you encourage the clinic staffs to do some magic trick on us.
+But by doing under-the-table transactions, you encourage the clinic staff to do some magic trick on us.

-Soon, seafarers who abide by the moral code gets affected.
-The image of all medical clinic gets tainted too.
-All findings, even if it’s legit, will be doubted as a means for milking our pockets.
+Soon, seafarers who abide by the moral code are affected.
+The image of all medical clinics gets tainted too.
+All findings, even if it’s legit, will be doubted as a means of milking our pockets.

 Other clinics will take advantage of us too.
-Though not all, they will see this as a means to make extra bucks.
-Everyone is affected and the cycle goes on and on.
+However, not all will see this as a means to make extra bucks.
+But everyone is affected and the cycle goes on and on.

 9. Inform your agency.